 ARCHIVED CONTENT: AVAILABLE FOR HISTORICAL PURPOSES ONLY.
 FOR THE LATEST INFORMATION PLEASE VISIT https://www.coalition-s.org/journal-comparison-service/

 Launch of the Plan S Price Transparency Framework

-by Alicia Wise
+by Alicia Wise and Lorraine Estelle

 We have now launched the new Plan S Price Transparency Framework which is the outcome of a very challenging nine-month project on behalf of cOAlition S. The framework has two parts (a data collection spreadsheet and implementation guide) and we are also publishing recommendations to stakeholders flowing from the recent pilot project.

 Why does Plan S contain a requirement for price transparency?